GRAINS-Wheat hits 14-year highs as Russia-Ukraine conflict curbs supply

 By Michael Hogan

-HAMBURG, March 7 (Reuters) - Chicago wheat futures rose by more than 6% on Monday to 14-year highs on concern global supplies will be disrupted until the Russia-Ukraine conflict is resolved.
+HAMBURG, March 7 (Reuters) - Chicago wheat futures rose over 7% on Monday, rising limit up to 14-year highs on concern global supplies will be disrupted until the Russia-Ukraine conflict is resolved.

-Russia and Ukraine together account for about 29% of global wheat exports, as well as 19% of corn exports.
+Russia and Ukraine together account for about 29% of global wheat exports and 19% of corn exports.

 Since Russia launched the campaign it calls a "special military operation" on Feb.
 24, commodity markets have surged.

-"Until the fighting in Ukraine ends, it cannot be expected that wheat and corn exports from Ukraine and Russia will resume," one European trader said on condition of anonymity.
+"Until the fighting in Ukraine ends, it cannot be expected that wheat and corn exports from Ukraine and Russia will resume," one European trader said.

-Russia and Ukraine also provide 80% of the world's exports of sunflower oil, which competes with soyoil.
+Russia and Ukraine provide 80% of the world's exports of sunflower oil, which competes with soyoil.

 Ukrainian ports remain closed and dealers are reluctant to trade Russian wheat after Western sanctions, so buyers are seeking alternative suppliers.